tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 --- abstract

-TLS session tickets enable stateless connection resumption for clients without server-side per-client state.
-Servers vend session tickets to clients, at their discretion, upon connection establishment.
+TLS session tickets enable stateless connection resumption for clients without server-side, per-client state.
+Servers vend an arbitrary number of session tickets to clients, at their discretion, upon connection establishment.
 Clients store and use tickets when resuming future connections.
-Moreover, clients should use tickets at most once for session resumption, especially if such keying material protects early application data.
-Single-use tickets bound the number of parallel connections a client may initiate by the number of tickets received from a given server.
-To address this limitation, this document describes a mechanism by which clients may specify the desired number of tickets needed for future connections.
+This document describes a mechanism by which clients may specify the desired number of tickets needed for future connections.
+This extension aims to remove server ambiguity surrounding ticket count while simultaneously reducing ticket waste and priming clients for future parallel connections.

 --- middle

 # Introduction

-As per {{RFC5077}}, and as described in {{RFC8446}}, TLS servers send clients session tickets at their own discretion in NewSessionTicket messages.
+As per {{RFC5077}}, and as described in {{RFC8446}}, TLS servers send clients an arbitrary number of session tickets at their own discretion in NewSessionTicket messages.
+There are two limitations with this design.
+First, servers typically guess (or hard-code) the number of tickets vended per connection.
+Second, clients do not have a way of expressing their desired number of tickets, which may impact future connection establishment.
-Clients are in complete control of how many tickets they may use when establishing future and subsequent connections.
 For example, clients may open multiple TLS connections to the same server for HTTP, or may race TLS connections across different network interfaces.
-The latter is especially useful in transport systems that implement Happy Eyeballs {{RFC8305}}.
-Since connection concurrency and resumption is controlled by clients, a standard mechanism to request more than one ticket is desirable.
+The latter is especially useful in transport systems that implement Happy Eyeballs V2 {{RFC8305}}.
+Since clients control connection concurrency and resumption, a standard mechanism for requesting more than one ticket is desirable.

-This document specifies a new TLS extension -- ticket_request -- that may be used by clients to express their desired number of session tickets.
+This document specifies a new TLS extension -- "ticket_request" -- that may be used by clients to express their desired number of session tickets.
 Servers may use this extension as a hint of the number of NewSessionTicket messages to vend.
-This extension is only applicable to TLS 1.3 {{!RFC8446}} and future versions of TLS.
+This extension is only applicable to TLS 1.3 {{!RFC8446}}, DTLS 1.3 {{!I-D.ietf-tls-dtls13}},
+and future versions of thereof.

 ## Requirements Language